Constructible polygon: Gallery

 From left to right, constructions of a 15-gon, 17-gon, 257-gon and 65537-gon.
 Only the first stage of the 65537-gon construction is shown; the constructions of the 15-gon, 17-gon, and 257-gon are given completely.

 Other constructions

 The concept of constructibility as discussed in this article applies specifically to compass and straightedge constructions.
 More constructions become possible if other tools are allowed.
 The so-called neusis constructions, for example, make use of a marked ruler.
 The constructions are a mathematical idealization and are assumed to be done exactly.

-A regular polygon with n sides can be constructed with ruler, compass, and angle trisector if and only if $n=2^r3^sp_1p_2\cdots p_k,$ where r, s, k ≥ 0 and where the pi are distinct Pierpont primes greater than 3 (primes of the form $2^t3^u +1).$ These polygons are exactly the regular polygons that can be constructed with Conic section, and the regular polygons that can be constructed with paper folding.
+A regular polygon with n sides can be constructed with ruler, compass, and angle trisector if and only if $n=2^r3^sp_1p_2\cdots p_k,$ where r, s, k ≥ 0 and where the pi are distinct Pierpont primes greater than 3 (primes of the form $2^t3^u +1).$ These polygons are exactly the regular polygons that can be constructed with conic sections, and the regular polygons that can be constructed with paper folding.
 The first numbers of sides of these polygons are: